jerefrer/TibetanOCR/README.md

 # Usage

-ℹ️ If it's the first time you use TibetanOCR, please refer to the [First use](#first-use) section below.
+👋 If it's the first time you use TibetanOCR, please refer to the [First use](#first-use) section below.

 ## Processing images